Semidefinite programming relaxations for quantum correlations: Correlations in networks

 \subsection{Inflation methods}

 Inflation is a general framework for characterising correlations in causal structures in general and networks in particular, via SDP or LP relaxations.
-The main idea of inflation is to substitute the original network and its non-convex constraints for a larger network, created by copies of the sources and parties of the original network, in which the constraints are relaxed to linear symmetry constraints.
+The main idea in inflation is to substitute the original network and its non-convex constraints for a larger network, created by copies of the sources and parties of the original network, in which the constraints are relaxed to linear symmetry constraints.
 An illustration is shown in Fig.~\ref{fig:inflation}, where the problem of characterising the probability distributions $p(a,b,c|x,y,z)$ compatible with the triangle scenario in Fig.~\ref{fig:triangle} is relaxed by the characterisation of distributions $p_\text{inf}(\{a^{i,j}\},\{b^{k,l}\},\{c^{m,n}\}|\{x^{i,j}\},\{y^{k,l}\},\{z^{m,n}\})$ compatible with one of the inflations in Figs.~\ref{fig:inflation}\subref{fig:cinf}-\subref{fig:ginf}, where the superindices denote the particular copies of the sources that are used to produce a particular value.
-Thus, one trades a simple but technically challenging problem for one that can be solved by standard methods in a more complicated network.
-The construction of the inflated network depends strongly on the physical model underlying the network.
-The three main models of interest are (i) classical models, corresponding to associating each source to an independent local variable, (ii) quantum models, in which each source is associated to an independent entangled quantum state, and (iii) NSI models, where each source is independently associated to a general nonlocal resource required only to respect the no-signaling principle.
-The key difference in the construction of the inflations stems from the fact that the former case allows free copying of information, whereas the other two do not.
-We proceed now to discuss the basics of the three types of inflation.
+Thus, one trades a simple but technically challenging problem for one that can be solved using standard methods in a more complicated network.
+The construction of the inflated network strongly depends on the physical model underlying the network.
+The three main models of interest are (i) classical models, corresponding to associating each source with an independent local variable, (ii) quantum models, in which each source is associated with an independent entangled quantum state, and (iii) models only constrained by no-signaling and independence (NSI) assumptions, where each source is independently associated to a general nonlocal resource required only to respect the no-signaling principle.
+The key difference in the construction of the inflations stems from the fact that the case with local variables allows free copying of information, while the quantum and no-signaling cases do not.
+We now discuss the basics of the three types of inflation.